ninakali/ninakali.github.io/notes/iseeidraw/index.md

 I am not a genius, nor have I invented my unique way of practising; I merely followed a few art manuals.
 This note is to document my progress.
 People who wanted to draw for a long time but never figured out how to do it may find my observations interesting.
 However, I have to say that this note is not a substitute for drawing lessons, nor a guarantee that your experience will be similar to mine.

-Please direct your comments to this [Mastodon thread](https://tech.lgbt/).
+Please direct your comments to this [Mastodon thread](https://tech.lgbt/@nina_kali_nina/114162962108293528).
 <hr/>

 ## The shoemaker's children go barefoot

-As some of you know, I do all sorts of art.
+As some of you know, I do all sorts of art, from pushing pixels to collages.
 I even run a couple of webcomics!
 And precisely because of that, my friends sometimes ask me:

 "Aren't you the artist? 😅"